Oklahoma City Zoo and Botanical Garden: Former exhibits

-Famous denizens
+Famous animals

+Judy was a famous elephant of the zoo having been a part of the zoo for almost 50 years.

 Malee was an Asian elephant born April 15, 2011, weighing 300 pounds, the child of one of the Oklahoma City Zoo's elephants, Asha, and a male elephant named Sneezy who lives at the Tulsa Zoo.
 The Zoo held birthday parties for her every year.
 On September 30, 2015, zookeepers noticed discoloration of her trunk.
 After two failed treatments, she died at 4 AM CST on October 1, 2015.
 The cause of death was determined to be elephant endotheliotropic herpesvirus, which the other elephants at the zoo aside from her sister Achara also had.